tsgates/arch-wiki-markdown/wiki/Glftpd.md

 Glftpd
 ======

-> Summary

-This article discusses the installation and configuration of the GreyLine FTP daemon on Arch Linux systems.
-An extensive administrative example is provided at the end.

-> Related
+Related articles

-vsftpd
+-   vsftpd

-Proftpd
+-   Proftpd

 This article describes the installation of the GreyLine FTP daemon on Arch Linux.